Transferable Skills: How to Use Them to Land Your Next Job

 Some examples of teamwork include:

-A waiter who works under pressure with a team of front of the house, cooks, program and dishwashers while tactfully a range of personalities and interfacing with customers
+A waiter who works under pressure with a team of front of the house, cooks, and dishwashers, whilst tactfully manoeuvring a range of personalities and interfacing with customers

 A builder who must work with many other trades to ensure the timely completion of a home